pagopa/rtd-ms-transaction-filter/README.md

 __Note__: The property _spring.batch.job.enabled_ must as to be configured to false, when overriding the default property configurations.

+### Logging Configurations

+By default, only records that are either filtered, or have been stopped due to an error are logged, while records that have been processed normally are only logged if one of the following properties is enabled for the read, process, or writing phase:

+__batchConfiguration.TransactionFilterBatch.transactionFilter.readers.listener.enableAfterReadLogging__
+__batchConfiguration.TransactionFilterBatch.transactionFilter.readers.listener.enableAfterProcessLogging__
+__batchConfiguration.TransactionFilterBatch.transactionFilter.readers.listener.enableAfterWriteLogging__

+The frequency at which the normally processed records are logged is set up by the __batchConfiguration.TransactionFilterBatch.transactionFilter.readers.listener.loggingFrequency__, above a frequency of one record, the logs will be at the INFO level, while at 1 the log will be at DEBUG level.

+If is necessary to set-up this logging, if there are constraints in term of data volume, or performance, a suggested value of frequency would be around 10% of the normal record volume per file.

+Active logging/file writing in case of filtered records, or errors, can be disabled through the properties reported in __Appendix 2, Paragraph 4 - Batch properties - Transaction list reading__.

 ### REST Services Connection

 The Batch Acquirer is configurabile for contacting the salt recovery service, to be applied for the PAN hashing,